TheJumpCloud/support/zero-touch/prestage_user_enrollment/README.md

 #~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-### Step 6 - Creaking a PKG from the Bootstrap template script using munkiPKG
+### Step 6 - Creating a PKG from the Bootstrap template script using munkiPKG

 - Creating a project using munkiPKG